Methodology Disclosure · Paper 02 of 4

 Most cyber risk conversations happen in words: "critical gap", "high exposure", "significant risk".
 These descriptions are useful for prioritization but useless for budget decisions.
 A board asking "how much should we spend on endpoint detection?" needs a dollar answer, not an adjective.

-The Factor Analysis of Information Risk (FAIR) methodology, originally developed by Jack Jones at Nationwide and adopted by The Open Group as ISO standard 31000-compatible, converts qualitative cyber risk into quantitative dollar ranges.
+The Factor Analysis of Information Risk (FAIR) methodology, originally developed by Jack Jones and standardized by The Open Group (the O-RT Risk Taxonomy and O-RA Risk Analysis standards), converts qualitative cyber risk into quantitative dollar ranges.
 After Action implements a full FAIR engine with Monte Carlo simulation (10,000 iterations per scenario), integrated directly with the exercise gap data collected during tabletop exercises.

 This whitepaper documents the methodology, the Monte Carlo implementation, and the exercise-to-FAIR bridging logic that makes it all automatic.